Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure

 \paragraph{\textbf{Constraints and unknowns}}The interaction between floating or fixed structures and water waves, inherits a duality property.
-On the one hand, in the exterior domain the surface pressure is constrained to be equal the air pressure while the surface elevation is free, i.e.
+On the one hand, in the exterior domain, the surface pressure is constrained to be equal the air pressure while the surface elevation is free, i.e.

 where $P_\mathrm{air}(t,x)$ is the known air pressure function.
-On the other hand, in the interior domain the surface elevation matches the bottom of the solid while the surface pressure is free, i.e.
+On the other hand, in the interior domain, the surface elevation matches the bottom of the solid while the surface pressure is free, i.e.

-It has been shown in \cite{lannes2017floating} that the $\underline{P}$ in the interior domain can be seen as a Lagrange multiplier associated with the contact constraint $ \zeta(t,x)=\zeta_w$ (it holds also for the water waves equations in the presence of a floating structure).
-Injecting the constraints \eqref{cons-unk_ext}-\eqref{cons-unk_int} and making explicit the difference between the fluid height before the step and after the step, the equation \eqref{1dshallow-structure} can be split into the following three systems
+It has been shown in \cite{lannes2017floating} that the pressure $\underline{P}$ in the interior domain can be seen as a Lagrange multiplier associated with the contact constraint $ \zeta(t,x)=\zeta_w$ (it holds also for the water waves equations in the presence of a floating structure).
+Injecting \eqref{cons-unk_ext}-\eqref{cons-unk_int} into \eqref{1dshallow-structure}, we obtain the following two systems

 and